 Key skills/traits: Analytical capabilities to analyse risk, high organisational skills and strong attention to detail are just some of the key skills/traits risk analysts need to succeed.

 Planning to move abroad to pursue a highly earning job?
 If you have the skills and qualifications (and the drive) for any of these jobs, then Japan could be the best place to be!

-If you liked this list, discover what The Highest Paid Jobs in The World
+If you liked this list, discover what The Highest Paid Jobs in The World are!